Unsupervised multi-modal Styled Content Generation: Experiments

 By examining the columns of Table \ref{tab:FIDvsK} one may notice that increasing the number of classes in the dataset, while keeping the same number of learned modes $K$, results in reduced performance.
 We believe that this is caused by the increase in the generator's difficulty to cope with the added complexity and richness of the dataset.
 We stress that in this experiment, a dataset with a smaller value of $N$, is a subset of those with a larger $N$.
 For example, when increasing $N$ from two to three, we simply add another letter to the two already existing ones.
 This property is important, since it allows us to add new classes, without altering any property of the existing ones.

-In Table \ref{tab:FIDvsK_DRIT}, we report the FID scores obtained by training our \UName with varying numbers of root constants ($K \in \{2,4,8\}$) on the DRIT Cats \& Dogs dataset.
+In Table \ref{tab:FIDvsK_DRIT}, we report the FID scores obtained by training our \UName with varying numbers of root constants ($K \in \{1,4,8,16\}$) on the Cats \& Dogs, Cars, and Bedrooms datasets.
 It is easily noticeable that, similarly to clustering methods, increasing the number of roots improves the FID score, due to the ability to more closely fit the data distribution observed in the training set.
-Note that the FID scores for the Cats \& Dogs dataset are larger than those in Table \ref{tab:FIDvsK}, due to the increased visual complexity of the images.
+Note that the FID scores for these datasets are larger than those in Table \ref{tab:FIDvsK}, due to the increased visual complexity of the natural images.